 Cutaneous calcinosis may present as asymptomatic discreet, firm, small, chalky-white milia-like papules.
 These mostly arise on the hands and feet.
 Their pathogenesis is unclear.
 Increased sweat calcium and calcification of eccrine ducts may contribute, as there is no preceding injury or calcium metabolism abnormality.
 The calcinosis heals without scarring.
 The differential diagnosis includes molluscum contagiosum, viral warts, milia, and inclusion cysts.

 Elastosis perforans serpiginosa (EPS) is rare, affecting about 1% of patients with Down syndrome.
 It presents as asymptomatic, erythematous, and coalescent 2–5 mm keratotic papules arranged in linear, arcuate, or serpiginous patterns.
 The papules may have umbilicated centres.
-EPS most commonly appears on the neck, but also affects the chin, cheeks, arms, and knees with an asymmetrical distribution.
+EPS most commonly appear on the neck but also affects the chin, cheeks, arms, and knees with asymmetrical distribution.
 The lesions develop slowly during adolescence and spontaneously resolve over 6 months to several years, leaving atrophic linear or retiform scars.
 Generalised EPS is associated with Down syndrome while the idiopathic form is usually localised.
 EPS may represent a connective tissue dysplasia with transepidermal elimination of thickened elastic fibres.
 It is also associated with other connective tissues disorders such as Ehlers–Danlos syndrome, Marfan syndrome, cutis laxa, pseudoxanthoma elasticum and osteogenesis imperfecta; and it may also be induced by D-penicillamine.
 The differential diagnosis of EPS includes granuloma annulare, tinea corporis, annular sarcoidosis, cutaneous calcinosis, and porokeratosis of Mibelli.

 Anetoderma is a circumscribed area of flaccid skin, often with fat herniation and a ‘button-hole’ sign on palpation.
 It most often affects the chest, back, necks, and arms.
 It is usually secondary to elastolysis, which is induced by leukocytes or bacteria associated with chronic folliculitis.
 The congenital malformation of elastic fibres in Down syndrome may predispose patients to anetoderma.